jenaleigh01/CyberPixels/README.md

 Faraway Finds has been tested on Safari, Opera, Chrome and Microsoft Edge.

-Faraway finds has been thoroughly tested throughout the development process for responsiveness across devices using developer tools in Google Chrome
+Faraway finds has been thoroughly tested throughout the development process for responsiveness across devices using developer tools in Google Chrome.

 ### Validating